Underbelly: Badness

 Underbelly: Badness, the fifth series of the Nine Network crime drama series Underbelly, originally aired from 13 August 2012 to 1 October 2012.
 It is an eight-part series detailing real events that occurred in Sydney between 2001 and 2012.
 The series began its production in early 2012 and towards the middle of the year filming eventually commenced.
 A teaser clip for the series was released by the Nine Network indicating the core cast of the series.
 Caroline Craig returns to narrate the series for a fifth time.
-It was the first season of the franchise not to have 13 episodes.

 Premise

 The fifth season of Underbelly depicted the criminal activities of recently convicted Australian kidnapper, murderer and drug-dealer Anthony Perish's (aka "Rooster") criminal activities around the Sydney suburb of Lindfield and adjacent areas and how the New South Wales Police 'Strike Force Tuno' finally apprehended him after almost a decade of intensive surveillance and informant information.

 Anthony "Rooster" Perish would never have been caught if it was not for the dedication and perseverance of New South Wales police officer Det.
 Insp.
 Gary Jubelin.
 The series covers the scope and breadth of homicide, kidnapping, firearm offences and drug dealing committed under the direction of Anthony Perish, his brother Andrew Perish, various other criminal associates and several criminal Australian "motorcycle clubs."